alexanderlukanin13/coolname/CONTRIBUTING.rst

 1. The pull request should include tests.
 2. New functions/methods should be reasonably documented.
-3. The pull request should pass all tests at https://travis-ci.org/alexanderlukanin13/coolname/pull_requests.
+3. The pull request should pass all CI tests.